-I work with adolescents (ages 13 and up) on a range of issues.
+I work with adolescent females (ages 14 and up) on a range of issues.

 Before seeing an adolescent I meet with parents for an initial interview.
 The purpose of this session is to learn of current concerns, general history, and parental goals; to discuss clinical, logistical, financial, and insurance-related questions; to review necessary paperwork and obtain consent for treatment; and to make a preliminary decision as to whether or not to proceed with scheduling an appointment for the teenager.